bsyoum/Concurrency/README.md

 ## Summary
 Series of multithreading projects.
 Includes thread safe queue, and reader writer lock.
-In the future, will also add multithreaded TCP Client/Server
+In the future, will also add multithreaded TCP Client and Server